subsquid/docs/docs/deploy-squid/update-and-kill.md

 # Update or kill a squid

-The number of squid version is limited by three so we recommend updating an existing version instead of launching a new one.
+The number of squid version is limited by three so, we recommend updating an existing version instead of launching a new one.

 ## Update a squid version